Skip to content

 What Is It?

 Save and password protection is using conditions to prevent an achievement from unlocking upon loading a save or loading from a password.
-Since memory will initialize upon loading a save, many achivements could trigger at this time if it isn't present.
+Since memory will initialize upon loading a save, many achievements could trigger at this time if it isn't present.
 This is to ensure that players can't go download a save from a website and use it to unlock most of the set.

 What save and password protection does not do is prevent players from using their own saves or passwords.
 It does not mean doing something like blocking the achievement if the player visits the save or load screen (unless the achievement specifically forbids using saves).